Quintin Mikell

-Quintin Perry Mikell (born September 16, 1980) is a former American football safety who played for eleven seasons in the National Football League (NFL).
-After playing college football for Boise State University, he was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
-He played for the Eagles for eight seasons, the St. Louis Rams for two seasons, and the Carolina Panthers for one season.
-He served one year as the director of player engagement for the Eagles.
+Quintin Perry Mikell Jr. (born September 16, 1980) is an American former professional football player who was a safety for 11 seasons in the National Football League (NFL).
+After playing college football for the Boise State Broncos, he was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
+He played for the Eagles for eight seasons, St. Louis Rams for two seasons, and Carolina Panthers for one season.

+ESPN named him to their All-decade special teams for his contributions to punt and kickoff coverage.

-Early years
+Early life

 Mikell played high school football for the Willamette Wolverines in Eugene, Oregon.
 He also played basketball and ran track.
 His younger brother Darrian played AAU basketball for the Trotters.
 Quintin's youngest brother, Devyn, is a top ranked track & field recruit in Indiana.

 College career

 Mikell attended the Boise State University, and played for the Boise State Broncos football team.
 He finished his career ranked second on the school's all-time tackles list (401).